leslieclif/notebook/docs/learning/linux/troubleshooting.md

         netstat -rnv                # Shows Gateway address
         # Netstat also shows the routing to the outside world.
         # This should show the destination 0.0.0.0 route to outside world
+        route -n                    # Shows the path taken by the server to reach destination
+        # Trace the route taken by the server, this needs additional traceroute package
+        traceroute google.com       # Shows the network path taken to reach the server
+        # The router should have IPV4 routing enabled to forward packets to the next destination
+        cat /etc/sysctl.conf | grep -i ipv4   # ipv4.forward should be 1 and not 0 on the router
+        echo 1 > /proc/sys/net/ipv4/ip_forward # Enable routing
         ```
     ??? summary "Application / Webserver Not reachable"
         ```BASH